artmg/lubuild/help/configure/Networked-Services.md

 Below are simple instructions for setting up a basic Samba share in Lubuntu.
-For more explanation, background, and further examples of advanced use such as multiple shares, sharing printers and optical drives, see please see [https://github.com/artmg/lubuild/blob/master/help/configure/network-shares-with-Samba.md]
+For more explanation, background, and further examples of advanced use such as multiple shares, sharing printers and optical drives, or for details on accessing them with linux clients please see [https://github.com/artmg/lubuild/blob/master/help/configure/network-shares-with-Samba.md]

 ```